A by-law of the City of Ottawa to regulate enclosures for privately-owned outdoor pools, and to repeal By-law No. 2001-259.

 Sections 16 to 18 - Cancellation and Revocation

 - An application for a Permit will remain active for a period of six (6) months from the date of receipt.
-After six (6) months, if the Permit is not issued, the application shall be deemed abandoned and the Director shall cancel the application and the application fee shall be forfeited.
+After six (6) months, if the Permit is not issued, the application shall be deemed abandoned and the Chief Building Inspector may cancel the application and the application fee shall be forfeited.

 - Despite subsection (1), a refund amounting to fifty percent (50%) of the application fee shall be provided to the applicant where the applicant requests in writing within two (2) business days of submitting the application to the City that the application be cancelled.

-- A Permit may be refused or revoked by the Director if:
+- A Permit may be refused or revoked by the Chief Building Official if:

 - the proposed enclosure would contravene this by-law or any other applicable by-law;

 - the Permit was issued in error or on mistaken, false or incorrect information;

 - the required application fee has not been paid; or